brendankane04/Supplies-Reminder/README.md

 **sender_info.txt:** This file has the email address of the gmail account the emails are sent from & its password ensure that the gmail account has "less secure app access" on or else you'll get authentication errors

-**users.txt:** This file is the list of every email address the list will be emailed to.
+**users.txt:** This file is the list of every email address the list will be emailed to with the *administrator* coming first.
 By using phone numbers according to the [following format](https://www.techwalla.com/articles/how-to-send-a-text-message-from-email) the program can send & receive text messages instead of emails.
 It changes based on the carrier, so it doesn't always work.